 New York gas prices fell from last week - see how much prices decreased here

-The average gas price in the United States last week was $3.06, making prices in the state about 2.3% higher than the nation's average.
-The average national gas price is down from last week's average of $3.07 per gallon.
+The average gas price in the United States last week was $3.06, making prices in the state about 1.7% higher than the nation's average.
+The average national gas price is up from last week's average of $3.06 per gallon.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Ithaca Journal: New York gas prices fell from last week - see how much prices decreased here
+This article originally appeared on The Leader: New York gas prices fell from last week - see how much prices decreased here